flux-framework/flux-core/doc/man1/flux-shell.rst

 On startup, ``flux-shell`` will examine the jobspec for any shell specific options under the ``attributes.system.shell.options`` key.
-These options may be set by the :man1:`flux-submit` and related commands ``-o, --setopt=OPT`` option, or explicitly added to the jobspec by other means.
+These options may be set by the :option:`flux submit -o, --setopt=OPT` option, or explicitly added to the jobspec by other means.

 Job shell options may be switches to enable or disable a shell feature or plugin, or they may take an argument.
 Because jobspec is a JSON document,